JMerhi01/Interactive-Web-Terminal/README.md

 ## Introduction

 Welcome to the Interactive Terminal Website project!
 This project is an exciting blend of web development skills and cloud architecture, with a focus on AWS services.
-The core concept revolves around creating an interactive, dynamic curriculum vitae (CV) as a terminal-style website, backed by robust backend infrastructure.
+The core concept revolves around creating an interactive CV as a terminal-style website, backed by backend infrastructure.

 ## Project Description